ben-rosenberg/snippet-network/README.md

 ## History

+### Update/Bug Fix 05/25/2022

+- Obtain and install HTTPS certifications.
+- The copy and paste features did not function previously, as browsers require a secure connection to move data to and from the clipboard.
+These features now function properly.

+### Update 05/12/2022

+- Add copy and paste buttons.
+- Add info icons next to each input and output that open modals/dialog boxes with brief instructions for use
+- Styling improvements.

-Update 04/06/2022
+### Update 04/06/2022

 - Refactor HTML and CSS to be responsive to viewport size.
-- Disable spellcheck for text input elements
+- Disable spellcheck for text input elements.

-Update 05/12/2022

-- Add copy and paste buttons
-- Add info icons next to each input and output that open modals/dialog boxes with brief instructions for use
-- Styling improvements

 ## About